gtkachyk/File-Management-System/README.md

 These will be referred to as your system devices.

 ## Add Setup Files
-From your system devices, select the device you use most or the device that is easiest to access.
+From your system devices, select the device you use most or the device that is easiest to access.<br>
 This will be referred to as your controller device.
 On your controller device:
 - If the device has an operating system, go to your user directory.